-In an effort to increase AUM, the marketing team at Teton is focused on major mutual fund industry distribution channels, which include the direct, advisory, supermarket, retirement and institutional channels.
+In an effort to increase assets under management, the marketing team at Teton is focused on major mutual fund industry distribution channels, among which are the direct, advisory, the supermarket, retirement and institutional channels.
 In the direct channel, investors carry out transactions directly with mutual fund companies, in many cases calling in orders through a 1-800 telephone number.
 In all other mutual fund channels, individuals use intermediaries to purchase funds on their behalf.
 The advisory channel consists of financial intermediaries which provide on going investment advice and monitoring.
 These include full-service brokerage firms, banks, insurance companies and financial planners.
 Advisors are compensated through sales loads or fees.
 Through a service agreement with GAMCO Investors, Inc., Teton utilizes the Gabelli & Company wholesaler and internal marketing force to gather assets in these two channels.
 In the fund supermarket channels, which have no transaction fee "NTF" programs, Teton serves as a business development and relationship manager.
 Teton is similarly targeting the defined contribution retirement channel and institutional, which consists of corporations, endowments and foundations.
 Teton believes it is capable of serving all of these channels because its mutual funds have multiple share classes.

 Teton is pursuing non mutual fund opportunities mainly in the small cap equity asset class.
-The marketing effort is focused on subadvisory and traditional separate accounts.
+The marketing effort is focused on sub advisory and traditional separate accounts.
 The target market consists of insurance companies, commercial banks and institutions that rely on consultant due diligence and recommendations.
 Teton seeks to build strategic relationships with institutions and wealth management providers with whom the Teton management team has developed long-term relationships.

 Gabelli & Company, a subsidiary of GAMCO, distributes the Westwood Funds pursuant to distribution agreements with each fund.
-Under the distribution agreements, Gabelli & Company offers and sells the Westwood Funds' shares on a continuous basis and pays all of the costs of marketing and selling the shares, including printing and mailing prospectuses and sales literature, advertising and maintaining sales and customer service personnel and sales and services fulfillment systems, and payments to the sponsors of third-party distribution programs, financial intermediaries and Gabelli & Company sales personnel.
+Under the distribution agreements, Gabelli & Company offers and sells the Westwood Funds' shares on a continuous basis and pays all of the costs of marketing and selling the shares, including printing and mailing prospectuses and sales literature, advertising and maintaining sales and customer service personnel and sales and services fulfillment systems, and payments to the sponsors of Third-Party Distribution Programs, financial intermediaries and Gabelli & Company sales personnel.
 Gabelli & Company receives fees for such services pursuant to distribution plans adopted under provisions of Rule 12b-1 of the Investment Company Act of 1940, as amended.

 Under the distribution agreements, the no-load Class AAA shares of the Westwood Funds pay .25% per year on the average daily net assets of the fund to Gabelli & Company and the Class A shares of the Westwood Funds pay .35% or .50% per year on the average daily net assets of the fund.
 Class B and Class C shares have a Rule 12b-1 distribution plan with a service and distribution fee totaling 1%.
-If Gabelli & Company expends more than the distribution fees received on a fund-by-fund basis, it is reimbursed by Teton.
-If Gabelli & Company expends less than the distribution fees received on a fund-by-fund basis, it will reimburse Teton for any previously reimbursed distribution expenses.
-For 2009 and 2008, Gabelli & Company paid Teton approximately \$45,000 and \$42,000, respectively, and for 2007 Teton paid Gabelli & Company approximately \$12,000.
+If Gabelli & Company expends more than the distribution fees received, it is reimbursed by Teton.
+If Gabelli & Company expends less than the distribution fees received, it will reimburse Teton for any previously reimbursed distribution expenses.
+For 2008, Gabelli & Company paid Teton approximately \$42,000, for 2007 Teton paid Gabelli & Company approximately \$12,000 and for 2006 Gabelli & Company paid Teton approximately \$123,000.